gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 ### [Nearest Neighbor Classifier](http://cs231n.github.io/classification/)

-The fundamental goal of machine learning is to generalize beyond the examples in the training set.

 Clustering is a type of unsupervised learning: input data samples have no output labels.
 For example, K-Nearest Neighbor (KNN)